Lab Guide: Using the Ansible Development Environment tool

 Providing configurable workspace isolation

-In this challenge, you will explore the content that was automatically generated for the collection you just created and learn how to customize your requirements using ade.
+In this section, you will explore the content that was automatically generated for the collection you just created and learn how to customize your requirements using ade.

 Lab guide: Hands-on tasks